Bellkross/shortcuts/README.md

 ### Chrome

-For Chrome installations, `git pull` the cloned plugin directory, head to `chrome://extensions`, and click on the reload icon next to the plugin.
+For Chrome installations, `git pull` the cloned plugin directory or install the zip and replace the files, head to `chrome://extensions`, and click on the reload icon next to the plugin.

 ### Edge, other browsers